brotkrueml/schema/Documentation/Installation/Index.rst

 .. note::

-   The extension is available for TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11.
+   The extension in version |release| supports TYPO3 v10 LTS and TYPO3 v11.
+   Use version 1.x for compatibility with TYPO3 v9 LTS.

 The recommended way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, just type::